ryandebraalsnhu/computer-graphics-portfolio/README.md

 ## How could tactics from your design approach be applied in future work?

-The ability to organize work efforts and execute them in a timely manner, in a logical order is a skill that will server a developer well not only in their professional career but also in life.
+The ability to organize work efforts and execute them in a timely manner, in a logical order is a skill that will serve a developer well not only in their professional career but also in life.

 ## How do I approach developing programs?